Cosmic Research of the UPC’s ESEIAAT is the first Spanish team ever selected for the Spaceport America Cup

 The avionics on the rocket were also developed by Cosmic Research.
 They will send real-time data from the multiple on-board sensors (position, speed and acceleration) to the ground station, also designed by the team.
 They are an essential component because they also activate the recovery system to help the team find the rocket after it lands using two parachutes (the main one is 3 m in diameter).

-As Alba Badia, Cosmic Research coordinator and a student on the master’s degree in Industrial Engineering at the ESEIAAT, explains, “this mission is another milestone in our career.
+As Alba Badia, Cosmic Research coordinator and a student on the master’s degree in Industrial Engineering at the ESEIAAT, explains befor the competition: “this mission is another milestone in our career.
 After successfully completing the Bondar mission, which broke the university record in Spain by reaching an altitude of 7.8 km with the most powerful rocket ever launched in Catalonia, it was now time to set ourselves a challenge that would help us someday reach 100 km.
 The challenge was to be admitted to the Spaceport America Cup and compete with the best universities in the world to reach higher, and we did it.
 We are excited that we will launch our rocket from the world’s first commercial rocket launch pad, currently used by Virgin Galactic and Blue Origin.
 Just living this experience is already a great success for us.”

 Since its founding in 2016, the Cosmic Research association of the UPC’s ESEIAAT has launched 40 rockets and over a hundred CanSat mini-satellites, becoming the most active and prolific university rocket association in the country.